Back to Iowa, Trump faces some disgruntled independents

 And when he does spout off, he appears to lack constraint, said Scott Scherer, a 48-year-old chiropractor from Guttenberg, in northeast Iowa.

-“Engage your mouth before you engage your brain,” Scherer advised, especially on matters pertaining to investigations.
+“Engage your brain before you engage your mouth,” Scherer advised, especially on matters pertaining to investigations.
 “Shut up.
 Just shut up, and let the investigation run its course.”

 Scherer said he would vote again for Trump, but pauses a long time before declining to answer when asked if he approves of the job the president is doing.